AzuredBlue/mpv-anilist-updater/README.md

 > - The file must have the episode number in it (absolute numbering should work)<br>
 > - In case of remakes, specify the year of the remake to ensure it updates the proper one<br>
 >
-> To avoid the script running and making useless API calls, you can set a directory in `main.lua`, where it will work
+> To avoid the script running and making useless API calls, you can set one or more directories in `main.lua`, where it will work

 For any issues, you can either open an issue on here, or message me on discord (azuredblue)